 Saloon, Queen Village

-There’s something deeply nostalgic about this Italian American pasta-and-steak joint — the waiters dress up, the tablecloths are white, the red sauce is just a touch sweet.
-It’s a perfect place to wear something a little fancy (dresses, heels, and dinner jackets aren’t out of place) and fill your table with espresso martinis, lobster fettuccine amatriciana, porterhouse steaks, and Caesar salad.
+There’s something deeply nostalgic about this Italian American pasta-and-steak joint — the waiters dress up, the tablecloths are white, and the red sauce is just a touch sweet.
+It’s a perfect place to wear something a little fancy (dresses, heels, and dinner jackets aren’t out of place) and fill your table with espresso martinis, lobster fettuccine amatriciana, New York strips, and Caesar salad.
 Bring a group of friends or a bunch of relatives.
 The place is so giant — five rowhouses smushed together, to be exact — that the staff won’t rush you out or mind if you’re laughing loudly.
 And really, what is more important for a birthday dinner than a good belly laugh?
 750 South 7th Street.

 Friday Saturday Sunday, Rittenhouse

-Not all birthday dinners need to be a party.
+Not all birthday dinners need to be big a party.
 Sometimes the birthday person might prefer a romantic night in soft lighting and a tasting menu experience they don’t normally get to try.
-For these types of celebrations, Friday Saturday Sunday’s upstairs dining room is an ideal setting to drink great wine; eat inventive and personal New American dishes like grilled quail with coco bread, lamb ribs with cherry jus, and a dessert made with sweet potato.
+For these types of celebrations, Friday Saturday Sunday’s upstairs dining room is an ideal setting to drink great wine and eat inventive and personal dishes like grilled quail with coco bread, lamb ribs with cherry jus, and a dessert made with sweet potato.
 If you can’t quite bring yourself to break the revery at the end of your meal here, have one more drink at the bar downstairs before you go back to your non-birthday life.
 261 South 21st Street.

 Lair KTV, Chinatown

 We can all agree that karaoke is a sacred birthday activity that should be enjoyed in a private room away from the judging ears of non-birthday celebrators, right?
-At Lair KTV in Chinatown, private spaces start at $70 per hour.
+At Lair KTV in Chinatown, private spaces start at $80 per hour.
 They also offer a BYOF policy, meaning you can schlep in all the birthday cake and elaborate takeout platters you can carry (and, of course, dutifully schlep it out when the night is over).
 Heads up: the English-language song selection here is fairly limited to pop classics, but they should get the job done.
 1025 Arch Street.

 Zeppoli, Collingswood